hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-for-private-cloud-enterprise/home.md

 * Fast self-service access to leverage the platform and its resources
 * Reduce manual DevOps tasks with automation
-* Integrate with your familiar DevOps toolchains
+* Integrate with your familiar DevOps toolchains (currently GitHub)
-* Enable and disable projects and deployment pipelines
 * Easily monitor and manage the status of projects

 ![HPE GreenLake for Private Cloud Enterprise architecture](/img/hpegl4pce-architecture-v2.png "HPE GreenLake for Private Cloud Enterprise architecture")